In China-U.S. showdown, Beijing’s steely propagandist sharpens her attack

 There was a time when the Chinese Communist Party’s propaganda worked on the West.
 The party’s first Foreign Ministry propagandist, Kung Peng, a former secretary of first Premier Zhou Enlai, was widely remembered domestically and overseas as a beauty who charmed American diplomats and journalists into sympathy for the fledgling Communist cause.

-The New York Times correspondent Brooks Atkinson sent back a dispatch from Mao Zedong’s base in Yanan in 1944, calling it a “wonderland,” and he later helped Kung seek a U.S. publisher for a manuscript on how she joined the party.
-Western visitors described an enchanting spokeswoman who championed freedom of speech and sought their protection from the ruling Kuomintang Party, which she said targeted her for kidnapping.
+New York Times correspondent Brooks Atkinson sent back a dispatch from Mao Zedong’s base in Yanan in 1944, calling it a “wonderland,” and he later helped Kung seek a U.S. publisher for a manuscript on how she joined the party.
+Western visitors described an enchanting spokeswoman who championed freedom of speech and sought their protection from the ruling Kuomintang, which she said targeted her for kidnapping.

 Back when Kung headed its operations, the Chinese Foreign Ministry’s information department was still called the “intelligence department,” an acknowledgment of the party’s interwoven efforts of outward propaganda and inward intelligence-gathering.
 Kung’s daughter later wrote in a memoir that her mother was effective in gaining useful information through her foreign friendships.

-After the “fall” of China to the Communists in 1949, a number of Kung’s American friends, including diplomats and scholars, were put through the wringer of the 1950s McCarthy anti-Communist hearings.
+After the “fall” of China to the Communists in 1949, a number of Kung’s American friends, including diplomats and scholars, were put through the wringer of the 1950s anti-Communist hearings spearheaded by Sen. Joseph McCarthy (R-Wis.).

-Seventy years on, the question is no longer whether the Chinese Communist Party might rule domestically, but the extent to which it may shape the world order.
+Seventy years later, the question is no longer whether the Chinese Communist Party might rule domestically but the extent to which it may shape the world order.

 Hua is the most prominent face of this new hawkishness.
-Far from positioning herself as a supplicant to Western friends, she reflects Beijing’s new forcefulness and — increasingly — its disdain (she responded last year to a question on U.S.-China trade talks with, “huh huh,” an inauthentic imitation of a laugh, which briefly went viral in China as a vocalization of contempt).
+Far from positioning herself as a supplicant to Western friends, she reflects Beijing’s new forcefulness and — increasingly — its disdain.
+(She responded last year to a question on U.S.-China trade talks with “huh huh,” an inauthentic imitation of a laugh, which briefly went viral in China as a vocalization of contempt.)

 She and her two deputies, Geng Shuang and Zhao Lijian, are Beijing’s first spinners to take to Twitter, fighting fire with fire against Trump administration officials.
 As with other Chinese officials, they hold their private lives closely, and Hua has disclosed little about herself except that she plays tennis.
 She declined to be interviewed for this article.